Hidden down a quiet street in Bermondsey, Nine Lives is the subterranean cocktail bar making big waves on London’s drinking scene. Here’s why.

 It’s a neighbourhood hangout in a neighbourhood that few people can afford to actually live in – luckily for everyone though, it’s an easy jaunt from London Bridge – a short walk that takes you from the bright lights and heady heights of The Shard to a much quieter part of the area.

-Nine Lives pride themselves on having thought about every little detail – and the result is a chic hangout that has firmly established itself as one of London Bridge’s go-to bars.
+Nine Lives pride themselves on having thought about every little detail – and the result is a chic hangout that has firmly established itself as one of London Bridge’s go-to bars and one of the best cocktail bars in London.

 These guys are fussy and it shows – the cocktail menu is designed by Sweet & Chilli – one of the world’s leading drinks agencies (who also happen to own the bar).